Petra Bezjak Cirman

 Author: Urad vlade za komuniciranje

-Petra Bezjak Cirman, born in 1981 in Brežice, is the acting director of the Government Communication Office.
+Petra Bezjak Cirman, born in 1981 in Brežice, is the director of the Government Communication Office.
 She holds a bachelor's degree in journalism.

 She was introduced to journalism in the news programme of Televizija Slovenija, the television arm of the public broadcaster RTV Slovenija, as a student.
 Bezjak Cirman continued her career at the newspaper Delo, where she initially worked as a correspondent from the Dolenjska region, and later became employed at the home affairs desk of the largest newspaper in Slovenia.
 In 2008 she returned to Televizija Slovenija, where she worked as a reporter and occasional host at the home affairs desk of the news programme of Televizija Slovenija.
 She reported on the work of the government, parliament, president of the republic, political parties, etc. Before being elected to the works council of RTV Slovenija, she was a journalist at the Celje correspondent office, where she covered the activities of local communities.